Please check the App Store for updates. As of September 24, all our iOS apps work properly on iOS 8. Thank you for using Human Japanese!

 Yes.
-Generally speaking, you can install Human Japanese and Human Japanese Intermediate across all devices of a particular platform that you own.
+The details depend on the exact platform and app store, but generally speaking, you can install Human Japanese and Human Japanese Intermediate across all devices of a particular family that you purchase from the same app store.
 So, for example, if there are multiple iPhones / iPods in your family, you can install it on them all with just the one purchase.

 Not right now, but it's on our future feature list.

 Usually this happens because the device is muted somehow.
 It's easy to forget this because some apps (especially music players, like Pandora) will play audio even when the rest of the device is on mute.
 On the iPad and iPhone, check the physical switch on the side of the device, next to the volume rockers.
 Lots of people forget about that.
 Also check the software controls.
 On some phones, muting the ringer also mutes app audio.
 Be sure the volume is up and the device is not muted, and the audio should play just fine.